Forest Carbon Partnership Facility

 Independent Evaluations

 The second independent evaluation was led by Indufor Team in 2016.
-The main findings on relevance are:
+The main findings on relevance were:

 Complaint mechanisms